mokkabonna/grunt-bower-verify/README.md

 # grunt-bower-verify

-> Install and test all your dependencies versions.
+> Prove your bower.json don't lie.
+Install and test all your dependencies versions.

 ## Getting Started